The David and Mary Winton Green Principal Bass Chair

 Alexander Hanna was appointed Principal Bass of the Chicago Symphony Orchestra by Riccardo Muti in the spring of 2012.
 Prior to his Chicago appointment, he served as Principal Bass of the Detroit Symphony Orchestra for four years.

-A 2008 graduate from the Curtis Institute of Music, Hanna is widely recognized as one of the finest musicians of his generation.
-He has performed as soloist, chamber musician, teacher, lecturer and orchestral musician throughout North America, Europe, Asia and Australia.
+A 2008 graduate from the Curtis Institute of Music, Hanna has performed as soloist, chamber musician, teacher, lecturer and orchestral musician around the world.

-In addition to classical music, Hanna is devoted to new music and makes frequent appearances on the Chicago Symphony’s MusicNOW series.
+In addition to classical music, Hanna is devoted to new music and makes frequent appearances on the CSO’s MusicNOW series.
 He has also performed with New Music Detroit.

 A dedicated teacher, Hanna serves on the faculty of DePaul University and coaches the bass section of the Civic Orchestra of Chicago.
-He has taught master classes at many of the world’s finest universities and conservatories including the Cleveland Institute of Music, the Fryderyk Chopin University of Music, the Manhattan School of Music, Carnegie Mellon University, Indiana University, the Juilliard School, Duquesne University and the Peabody Conservatory among many others, including several international conventions and symposia.
-In the summer of 2016 he will coach the National Youth Orchestra and the Pacific Music Festival.
+He has taught master classes at many of the world’s finest universities and conservatories, several international conventions and symposia.

 Alex’s primary teachers have included Hal Robinson, Edgar Meyer, Scott Haigh, Kay Moore and Virginia Marks.